 Is Pythagorean numerology better than Chaldean?

-Can I use a nickname?
+Can I use a nickname with a Pythagorean calculator?

-What numbers should I calculate first?
+What numbers should I calculate first with Pythagorean numerology?

 Sources